-Hall of Arts and Letters is a state-of-the-art teaching facility that features a lecture hall; 40 classrooms (including multimedia-equipped rooms and tiered "case study" rooms); 80 faculty offices; the Early Education Center; Hamilton Curriculum Library; and language labs.
+Hall of Arts and Letters is a state-of-the-art teaching facility that features a lecture hall; 40 classrooms (including multimedia-equipped rooms and tiered "case study" rooms); 80 faculty offices; the Early Education Center and Hamilton Curriculum Library.
 The building houses the Alva J. Calderwood School of Arts and Letters.